 If you’ve seen a movie set in New York City, chances are you’ve seen a scene set in Central Park.
 So if your teen is a movie-lover, you could explore some of the sites in the park that have been popular for filming.

 Even if all you decide to do in the park is to take a long walk, it’s a nice respite from the city streets, especially on a crisp spring morning.

-I’m going to admit something to y’all here.
-I am a little ashamed that of all the amazing galleries and museums in New York, I did not take my stepdaughter to a single one on this trip.
+I’m going to admit something to y’all here that makes me a little ashamed.
+Of all the amazing galleries and museums in New York, I did not take my stepdaughter to a single one on this trip.
+Not one.
 I intended to, I really did.
 But we got caught up in sightseeing and shopping and eating and, well, it just didn’t happen.

 Then why did I include museums on this list?
 Because New York has some of the world’s best and you should not do what we did!
 MoMA, the Met, the American Museum of Natural History, the Whitney.
 You could plan a trip to New York just around museums.

-I told my stepdaughter that we would be going back to New York again and that we would be visiting a museum (or two. or three.).
+I told my stepdaughter that we would definitely plan another trip to New York and that when we did, we would be visiting a museum (or two. or three.).

 There are endless options for shopping in New York.
 Normally when I travel, I like to shop in stores that we don’t have in my city.
 But I make an exception in New York because even the stores we have here in the DC area are on a whole other level in New York.
 I swear the flagship Lululemon on 5th Avenue is ten times bigger than the one closest to us here in Northern Virginia.

 My stepdaughter received some birthday money from grandparents and others, so I took her to Bloomingdale’s, where she decided to buy a Longchamp purse she had been wanting for a while.
 She loved the idea of coming home with something in “the big brown bag” from Bloomingdale’s as a birthday gift/souvenir from a fun weekend.